ahmadnader00/kaladentie/README.md

 ![Capture](https://github.com/user-attachments/assets/bba404f2-7a23-49d6-a59c-fab6633c76a4)

 This interface helps the supervisor to manage users and shows a list of all users in the system, whether patients or students.
 The supervisor can search for a specific user through it, in addition to the ability to delete a user.
-The interface consists of the following elements as shown in Figure (15-4).
+The interface consists of the following elements as shown in Figure.
 • (Search): The supervisor can use the search bar to search for specific users.
 • (Pic): Shows the user's picture.
 • (Name First): Shows the user's first name.